Hule20/logistics-manager/README.md

 # logistics-manager

-This is a finals project for a Java course on college
+This is my finals project for a Java course on college